Generating All Balanced Parentheses: A Deep Dive Into An Interview Question

 Motivating Problem and Basic Solution

-To get started, let's look at a technical coding question I was recently asked on a phone screen:
+To get started, let's look at a technical coding question I was recently asked:

 Given a positive integer nn , write a program that prints all strings of length 2n2n consisting of only open and closed parentheses that are balanced.